What is Senedd Home?

 - Democracy & Constitution – Articles about the future of the UK (including Welsh independence), devolution itself, technical matters relating to Welsh law as well as proposals for electoral reform.

-- Economy & Transport – Articles covering the road network, public transport, business, employment and economic development policy.
+- Economy & Transport – Articles covering the road network, public transport, infrastructure, business, employment and economic development policy.

 - Editorial – Opinion pieces on major talking points in Welsh politics and society.